 Blue Bottle website: https://bluebottlecoffee.com/frequency/blue-bottle-tokyo

 Tea: Sakurai Tea 櫻井焙茶研究所

 If you are not into coffee, I guess you would go for tea?
 Like coffee, the Japanese have a profound history of making and drinking matcha, green tea, and Hojicha (roasted tea).

 The Japanese tea ceremony, or the Way of Tea, is a well-known Japanese cultural activity involving the ceremonial preparation and presentation of matcha.
 There are workshops that welcome foreigners to have a taste of what the Japanese tea ceremony is like.
 The Sakurai Tea, on the other hand, takes customers on a tea tasting journey with various roasted Japanese tea, which was prepared and presented with different methods.
-Sakurai Tea position themselves as a research faculty by experimenting with different mix and preparation method of tea leaves. in the end, they target to reach a new level with the Japanese tea as it continuously evolves.
+Sakurai Tea position themselves as a research faculty by experimenting with different mix and preparation methods of tea leaves. in the end, they target to reach a new level with Japanese tea as it continuously evolves.

 Sakurai website: http://www.sakurai-tea.jp/

 Apparently, the Japanese’s soufflé pancake would stick around for a little bit longer.
 Among all, I absolutely love Happy Pancake, Bills, and Flipper’s.
 Each of these pancake cafes has its own signature souffle pancake and It’s hard for me to say “no”!
 Lately, I found out that there is some absolutely amazing pancake cafe in Bangkok and I will introduce them to my next Yummylicious!
 Bangkok! chapter!